 - My U.S. divorce decree with an apostille and Spanish language translation not older than 90 days.

 - Photocopy of my cedula (I had a previous visa so already had a local cedula ID).
 If I didn’t have this cedula, a photocopy of my passport would have been needed.

-I translated my documents from the U.S. to Spanish using Intercol Trámites Internacionales, a visa agency in Medellín with official Colombian translators that can translate into Spanish.
+I translated my documents from the U.S. to Spanish using a visa agency in Medellín with official Colombian translators that can translate into Spanish.

 When I brought all the documents to the notary they reviewed the documents and scheduled the civil wedding with the notary.
 Since I spoke sufficient Spanish a translator wasn’t needed.
-The current cost of a marriage at Notary 17 in El Poblado is 140,000 pesos.
+And the cost of a marriage at Notary 17 in El Poblado was 140,000 pesos.

 Documenting this type of relationship requires a declaration in front of a notary.
 This is called a declaracion union marital de hecho and should be documented in a public escritura and this document can be used to get a visa.